palomaresendiz/TCP-Client-Server-Student-Database/README.md

 ####

 Clone down this repository.
-This program can be run completely in the CLI using a network host.
-I am using `eros.cs.txstate.edu` in this example.
+This program can be run in the CLI using two distinct networks.
+I am using `zeus.cs.txstate.edu` and `eros.cs.txstate.edu` in this example.

 Compile the client file: